-SIA encourages broad adoption of this standard –which is already in wide use by many leading manufacturers like Cypress, HID Global and Mercury – and recommends specifying OSDP for any access control installations that require real security and/or will be used in government and other higher-security settings.
+Leading manufacturers such as Cypress, HID Global and Mercury – and recommends specifying OSDP for any access control installations that require real security and/or will be used in government and other higher-security settings.
 SIA OSDP is particularly valuable for government applications because it meets federal access control requirements like PKI for FICAM.

 BENEFITS OF OSDP

 - OSDP is more secure than the most common access control communications protocol.

 - OSDP Secure Channel supports high-end AES-128 encryption (required in federal government applications).

 - OSDP constantly monitors wiring to protect against attack threats.

 - OSDP supports advance smartcard technology applications, including PKI/FICAM and biometrics.